Wildlife observation: Ocean and water pollution

 Pollution can enter bodies of water in many different ways - Through toxic runoff from pesticides and fertilizers, containers of oil and other hazardous materials falling off of ships, or just from debris from humans that has not been picked up.
 No matter what the form of pollution is, the effects water pollution has on animal life can be drastic.
 For example, the BP oil spill which occurred in 2010 impacted over 82,000 birds, 6,000 sea turtles, approximately 26,000 marine animals, and hundreds of thousands of fish.

-While the observation of how animal life was and has been affected by this spill is unique and definitely on the larger scale, it still represents an accurate depiction of how observation can be crucial to animal lives.
+While the observation of how animal life was and has been affected by this spill is unique and definitely on a larger scale, it still represents an accurate depiction of how observation can be crucial to animal lives.
 For example, by observing that a certain species of sea turtle was affected by the oil spill, zoologists and their teams would be able to determine the effects the loss of that sea turtle would have.

 Another prominent example is how if one day a fisherman goes to a lake that he/she frequently visits and notices two or three dead fish on the surface.
 Knowing that that frequently does not happen, the fisherman tells his local city officials and park rangers about the occurrence and they find out that a farmer has been using a new pesticide that runs off into the lake.
 By simply observing what is common and what is not, the effects of some water pollution can be stopped before becoming too severe.